chenweixiang/chenweixiang.github.io/_posts/2015-12-12-linux-series-02-standards.md

 ---
 layout: post
-title: "Linux System Overview"
+title: "Linux Series #2: Linux Standards"
 tags: [Linux]
 toc: true
 ---

-This article introduces Filesystem Hierarchy Standard (FHS), Linux Standard Base (LSB), Linux kernel and distributions of Linux system briefly.
+This article introduces standards related to Linux: Filesystem Hierarchy Standard (FHS) and Linux Standard Base (LSB).

 <!--more-->

-## Filesystem Hierarchy Standard (FHS)
+# Filesystem Hierarchy Standard (FHS)

 The [Filesystem Hierarchy Standard (FHS)](http://www.linuxfoundation.org/collaborate/workgroups/lsb/fhs) defines the directory structure and directory contents in Unix and Unix-like operating systems.
 It is maintained by the [Linux Foundation](http://www.linuxfoundation.org/).
 [This page](http://www.pathname.com/fhs/) is the home of the Filesystem Hierarchy Standard (FHS).
 Currently, it is only used by Linux distributions.
 And the [Linux Standard Base (LSB)](http://refspecs.linuxfoundation.org/lsb.shtml) refers to it as a standard, see section *VI.
 Execution Environment 16.
 File System Hierarchy* in [Linux Standard Base (LSB) Core Specification 3.1](http://refspecs.linuxfoundation.org/LSB_3.1.0/LSB-Core-generic/LSB-Core-generic/execenvfhs.html).

-### History of FHS
+## History of FHS

 FHS releases the following versions, which can be downloaded from [here](http://www.ibiblio.org/pub/Linux/docs/fsstnd/old/fsstnd-1.0/) for FHS 1.0, and from [Filesystem Hierarchy Standard Specifications Archive](http://refspecs.linuxfoundation.org/fhs.shtml) for FHS 2.3 and beyond.